-This article discusses the reason why RERA was enacted -the problems in the earlier laws and how RERA was able to address those errors.
-It also throws light on how the new regulations have impacted the rights of the flat-buyers, developers, and agents.
+Let us discuss the reason why RERA was enacted, the problems with the earlier laws and how RERA was able to address those errors.
+We shall also shed light on how the new RERA regulations have impacted the rights of the flat-buyers, developers, and agents.
+Without further ado...

 The real estate sector in India has always had a very high level of information asymmetry, with the buyers always being on the receiving end of this asymmetry.